A product has been added to the basket

 Are they a ballpoint or fountain pen person?
 Should you go for a classic or modern design?
 In what colour?
 All these questions can be answered by thinking about the person you are buying for.
 To help you we have prepared the most important questions you should ask yourself about the recipient.

 Slimline pens (such as Waterman Hemisphere) suit a more feminine hand, offering an elegant look and greater control (for the smaller hand).
 Slimline pens are also lighter weight, which is useful if the pen is going to be carried in a small bag (and in that case we would recommend a ballpen as it has minimal risk of leaking).
-Feminine colours such as pink and pearl are very popular, with Parker releasing a feminine collection which included pink gold.
+Feminine colours such as pink and pearl are very popular, with many brands releasing pens in the popular rose gold colourway.
 A good suggestion from Andrea Kirkby is to match the style of the pen to her handbag.

 This could be where the pen is used most of the time.
 Ideally the pen should match their job and working environment.

 Teachers and students write for long periods, and so comfort will be of primary concern.
-Designers and artists will value cutting edge design from hard to find brands such as Worther or USUS.
-Those lucky ones who travel a lot for work may prefer a pocket sized pen, and a ballpoint pen that won’t leak.
+Designers and artists will value cutting edge design and modern aesthetics, from brands such as Worther or Lamy.

 What is Your Budget?

 We saved the most important question for last.
-Please use our price filters on category pages to search within your chosen budget.
+Use the price filters on category pages to search within your chosen budget.